gizero/scm-course-ff3d/slides.md

 It's a matter of taste but:
 - as a programmer I don't trust GUIs
-- it's eleganct (clicking here and there becomes boring)
+- it's elegant (clicking here and there becomes boring)
 - allows progressively replacing yourself with scripts (automation)
 - easier to write cheat sheets, share knowledge and ask the web for help (Stack Overflow)

+---

 # Slide 3